 Michael’s expertise encompasses all aspects of the law of property, commercial and chancery work.
 He also advises and acts in litigation in connection with the professional liability of property professionals.

 He has gained a wealth of experience advising clients on a range of issues in large residential, commercial and mixed-use developments.
 Recent work includes advising on a multi-million-pound dispute arising out of completion of the sale of a large residential block in the Battersea Nine-Elms development.

 He has significant experience of commercial and contractual disputes across a variety of sectors, including financial services, leisure, hospitality and industry.

-He has significant experience of acting for developers of land in relation to restrictive covenants, easements, land registration, securities and matters relating to mixed-use developments.
+In a real property context Michael regularly advises developers of land in relation to restrictive covenants, easements, land registration, securities and matters relating to mixed-use developments.
 He has advised developers both before and after acquisition of land on the enforceability of anti-competitive restrictive covenants.

 He is also a visiting lecturer in the law of property at King’s College London.